HighKing81/jacktheripper/README.md

 # Jack the Ripper

-This is a set of scripts providing automatically ripping an audio CD and converting it to flac.
+This is a set of scripts providing automatically ripping of an audio CD and converting it to flac.
 The ripping and converting is done in seperate scripts simply because my raspberry-pi with KODI was not up to the FLAC converting task back in 2016 when I wrote this.
 So the converting script has been running on a seperate machine since.

-Files:
+##Files:
 * 999-jacktheripper.rules  : UDEV rules running jacktheripper.sh when an audio-cd is inserted
 * jacktheripper.sh         : The cd-ripping script
 * ripped2flac.sh           : The FLAC conversion script.